-Stephanie Ainsworth Maass holds a B.S. in Administration of Justice and an M.A. in Justice, Law, and Crime Policy from George Mason University, where she also completed her Ph.D. in Criminology, Law, and Society.
+Stephanie Ainsworth Maass holds a Bachelor of Science in justice administration and a Master of Arts in justice, law and crime policy from George Mason University, where she also completed her doctorate in Criminology, Law, and Society.

 Maass has worked on numerous grant-funded research projects to build translational tools that guide practitioners to implement evidence-based practices and has developed and delivered trainings for corrections practitioners in jurisdictions across the country.
 Her current research looks at organizational change and the adoption of evidence-based practices in justice organizations.
 Her other research interests include individuals with substance-use disorders and substance-abuse treatment programs.

-Maass serves on Norwich's IRB Committee, University Honors Council, Semester Course Use Award Committee (interim member), and SJSS Curriculum Committee and is a GUIDE mentor.
+Maass is the Advising Coordinator and serves on Norwich's Institutional Review Board Committee, University Honors Council, Semester Course Use Award Committee (interim member), and SJSS Curriculum Committee and is a GUIDE mentor.
 She teaches courses in research methods, corrections, and the CJ capstone.
 When she’s not teaching or researching, Maass enjoys reading and the outdoors, including hiking, swimming, and kayaking.

 1 (802) 485-2006